nick-otter/nick-otter.github.io/_posts/2020-12-22-shortcuts I use to make linux easier.md

 # Processes

 **Run a process in the background**<br>
-Run this command while n the process stream..
+Run this command while in the process stream..
 ```
 $ ctrl z
 ```